lunarconstruct/docker-musicbrainz-picard/README.md

 Where `CONTAINER` is the ID or the name of the container used during its creation.

-## Access to Optical Drive(s)
+## Access to Optical Drives

-By default, a Docker container doesn't have access to host's devices.
+By default, a Docker container does not have access to host's devices.
 However, access to one or more devices can be granted with the `--device DEV` parameter of the `docker run` command.

-In the Linux world, optical drives are represented by device files named `/dev/srX`,  where `X` is a number.
-The first drive is `/dev/sr0`, the second is `/dev/sr1` and so on.
-To allow MusicBrainz Picard to access the first drive, the following parameter is needed:
+In Linux, optical drives are represented by device files named `/dev/srX`, where `X` is a number (e.g., `/dev/sr0` for the first drive, `/dev/sr1` for the second, etc).
+To allow MusicBrainz Picard to access the first drive, use this parameter:

 ```
 --device /dev/sr0
 ```

-The easiest way to determine the correct Linux devices to expose is to run the container and look at its log.
-During the startup, messages similar to these ones are outputed:
+To identify the correct Linux devices to expose, check the container's log during startup.
+Look for messages like:
 ```
 [cont-init   ] 54-check-optical-drive.sh: looking for usable optical drives...
 [cont-init   ] 54-check-optical-drive.sh: found optical drive 'hp HLDS DVDRW GUD1N LD02' [/dev/sr0]